Laneway Homes

 This is smarter living in smaller spaces.
 A laneway house, also known as a coach or carriage or infill house, is a detached secondary building that is built on pre-existing lots, usually in the backyard and opening onto the back lane.

-Laneway houses are popping up in Vancouver, the North Shore, and New Westminster at a record rate as the municipalities aim to increase affordable and sustainable housing options, while retaining the single-family feel of their neighbourhoods.
-Burnaby is set to approve laneway homes in late 2023!
+Laneway houses are popping up in Vancouver, Burnaby and the surrounding areas at a record rate as the municipalities aim to increase affordable and sustainable housing options, while retaining the single-family feel of their neighbourhoods.

 The financial incentive to build a laneway home is attractive: the rental income far outweighs the investment cost.